On this page:

-- The prospective representatives will submit an interest form answering questions given by the DSAB members.
-The current members will then vote in two new members from the newly admitted classes.
+- The prospective representatives will submit an interest form answering questions given by the DSAB representatives.
+The current representatives will then vote in one (1) new representative from the newly admitted classes.

-- The new members will be installed at the next DSAB meeting after elections.
+- The new representatives will be installed at the next DSAB meeting after elections.

-- The officers shall be elected by the members of the DSAB.
+- The officers shall be elected by the representatives of the DSAB.

 - Each representative who wishes to run for and office may nominate themselves at the beginning of the election.
 He/she must then present themselves to the DSAB, and explain why they are fit for the position.